 ASU Students giving back to the community

-These organizations are some of our favorite because they are helpful, accommodating to busy student schedules, and provide lasting connections.
+These organizations are some of our favorites because they are helpful, accommodating to busy student schedules, and provide lasting connections.
 Click on the organizations' names to go to their respective web pages.

 - FMSC offers volunteers a one-of-a-kind experience.
 You’ll hand-pack rice, soy, dried vegetables and a nutritionally complete blend of vitamins and minerals into bags which are then sealed, boxed, placed on pallets and shipped to our incredible partners working hard to reach the neediest children around the world.
 Through volunteering at FMSC, you’ll get the chance to impact hundreds of kids in just two hours per packing shift.
 You’ll experience what it’s like to make a tangible difference today.

 - At Keep Nature Wild, we physically pick up one pound of trash for every product sold.
 Since 2016, we've enlisted tens of thousands of volunteers to help keep this promise and our collective goal is to remove 1,000,000 lbs. of trash by 2023.

 - HALO Animal Rescue is a safety net for thousands of homeless dogs and cats each year.
 We are a no-kill facility, which means we never euthanize an animal because we have run out of room, but it also means we are limited in the animals we can take in at any given time.
 These animals are lovingly cared for while they are prepared for adoption, and then they are adopted into loving homes.